Azure/iot-edge-v1/doc/sample_simulated_device_cloud_upload.md

 Once messages carrying device name, device key and temperature are received by the IotHubHTTP module, they will be uploaded to IoTHub on a multiplexed connection.

-The logger module logs all the exchanges on the message bus to a file.
+The logger module logs all the exchanges on the message broker to a file.

 ## How to build the sample:
 Linux